astral-sh/ruff/README.md

 #### [`dummy-variable-rgx`](#dummy-variable-rgx)

-A regular expression used to identify "dummy" variables, or those which should be ignored when evaluating (e.g.) unused-variable checks.
+A regular expression used to identify "dummy" variables, or those which should be ignored when enforcing (e.g.) unused-variable rules.
 The default expression matches `_`, `__`, and `_var`, but not `_var_`.

 **Default value**: `"^(_+|(_+[a-zA-Z0-9_]*[a-zA-Z0-9]+?))$"`